oroinc/documentation/user_guide/channel_guide.rst

 Retail outlet in Texas needs a separate channel of a Custom Type named *Dallas Store*.

 Items Purchased keeps details of the goods purchased.
-Item Ordered keeps details to keep information  on the items ordered by a customer but not yet delivered to them (e.g. ordered by phone or currently out of stock).
+Item Ordered keeps details on the items ordered by a customer but not yet delivered to them (e.g. ordered by phone or currently out of stock).

 This is how the page of the channel looks: